 Unique Features of Dash Point Park

-Dash Point Park in Tacoma is renowned for its picturesque settings and easy accessibility, making it a favored destination for kayakers and nature enthusiasts alike.
-The park features a long pier and expansive sandy shoreline that stretches out into Puget Sound, offering an ideal launch spot for kayaks.
+Dash Point Park in Tacoma is renowned for its picturesque settings and easy accessibility, making it a favored destination for kayakers and nature enthusiasts.
+The park features a long pier and expansive sandy shoreline stretching out into Puget Sound, offering an ideal kayak launch spot.

 Kayaking at Dash Point Park